pydata/xarray/doc/internals.rst

 In implementing support for the `Zarr <https://zarr.readthedocs.io/>`_ storage format, Xarray developers made some *ad hoc* choices about how to store NetCDF data in Zarr.
+A future versions of the Zarr spec will likely include a more formal convention for the storage of the NetCDF data model in Zarr; see `Zarr spec repo <https://github.com/zarr-developers/zarr-specs>`_ for ongoing discussion.

 First, Xarray can only read and write Zarr groups.
 There is currently no support for reading / writting individual Zarr arrays.
 Zarr groups are mapped to